The Coral Sea and Ribbon Reefs outstanding scuba diving expeditions

 For the diver, they are perfect.
 The rich nutrients from the deep trenches cause the coral life to grow immensely.

 It also brings pelagic species into visit and feed.
 The outgoing current flushed away sediment and waste from the vast marine life.
 The impact caused by humans is not apparent.

 They are far from any significant human settlement and the pollution they can create.
 Only a few small liveaboards visit the area each week.

 Cod Hole get special attention as it has several human-sized 90 kg Potato Cod.
 Photographs and movies, In 1982, were used as part of a campaign to protect Potato Cod from commercial fishing.

 Not only were the images highly successful in protecting the Cod, but they also prompted making the area a marine sanctuary.
 To divers around the world, it showed how a perfect Reef is.

 Over thirty years later, the visibility is still perfect, the marine life healthy, and the Cod Hole dive site is still awing divers with excellent conditions and unbeatable marine life.

 Coral Sea Diving-Osprey Reef

-If you got a group of experienced divers together and ask them to describe their dream dive, and if you put all the answers together, you have the Osprey reef.
+If you get a group of experienced divers together and ask them to describe their dream dive, and if you put all the answers together, you have the Osprey Reef.